parkpow/platerec-documentation/source/index.html.md

 | results/orientation/score       | Confidence level for vehicle orientation prediction.                                                                |

 - Scores vary between 0 and 1.
 A prediction with a **score close to 1** indicates high confidence.
-- The value **dscore** is dependent on the type of image we are processing.
-For example, if the images are coming from a highway camera you may have a threshold of X for good license plate detection.
-But if images are coming from a parking lot you may have a threshold of Y. So a good dscore has to be determined based on the images you are sending to us.
+- The value **dscore** is the confidence level of the object detection.
+A score close to 1 indicates a high confidence.
+For example, if you don't want to miss any vehicles and you can tolerate some false positives, you can decide to use all results with a score above 0.3.
+However, if you want to avoid false positives and can tolerate missing a few vehicles, then discarding results below 0.7 is preferable.
+It depends on the use case and quality of the images you use.

 <aside class="notice">
 View complete examples for <a href="https://github.com/marcbelmont/deep-license-plate-recognition">ALPR API integration</a>.
 Easily do batching and use the API on a video.
 Examples are written in multiple languages.